HayatoRG/hayatorg.github.io/_pages/personal.md

   -Game localization

-Most of my interesta somehow trace back to rhythm and language, and I guess that's a sign :)
+Most of my interests somehow trace back to rhythm and language, and I guess that's a sign :)